DevOnTheRocks/StickyChunk/README.md

 - Multiple connection-based or flat-file database types to choose from
 - A configurable token system to load chunks with

+## Important Notes

+- This plugin is in the early stages; any pulls taken could be broken and should be used for testing.
+Branching will occur soon.
+- An API will be created for this plugin to allow for integration in the future but that is planned for post-release date.
+- Database migration will be handled by the code in the beta versions, so loss of data is nothing to worry about when acting as an early tester.

 -----

 ### Feel like helping out?